lizadams/CMAQ-WS-old/content/3-DESID/a-edit-desid-namelist/index.en.md

 /
 ```

-4. **Create two stream family definitions, one that includes all point source emissions, and the second that only contains PT_EGU_NOPFAS**
+4. **Create two stream family definitions, one that includes all point source emissions, and the second that only contains PT_EGU**

 ```csh
 !------------------------------------------------------------------------------!